2.7, 2.16: Using the mod() function with negative numbers

 (existence but non-unique):

-(true xor true) xor (true xor false)
+(true xor true) xor (true xor false)but true was supposed to mean unique;

 (many) xor (unique) =